GWU-DBMS-For-Analytics/Garcia_Ngau_Zomato_SQL/README.md

 ## Objective:

 The goal of this project is to restructure a flattened dataset, and load into a SQL database.
 We also demonstrated some analysis to demonstrate the convenience to have this dataset stored in a database.
+Additionally, to provide an efficient and easier way for end-users to search for specific information.

 ## Project
  Selected from the project ideas listed in the "Final Project Description" document posted under the blackboard "Assignments" section